microclimate-dev2ops/knative-pipeline-events/README.md

 ## Verify

-1. Check that a webhook was successfully created for your `sample` repository
+1. Check that a webhook was successfully created for your repository

 If you have an auth-token you can use this to
 ```